jparreira/memorygame/README.md

 Let me know if you’re up to it ...
 OH and if you find any improvement opportunity (i'm sure there's plenty) just add a pull request.

-Have fun and don't eat to much cheese ;)
+Have fun and don't eat too much cheese ;)